Northward-Design/gulp-recipes-es6/ingredients/css/purge-css/README.md

 - Removes unused selectors from all `.css` files from `src/css` to `dist/styles`.
 - It does this by comparing them to to all `.html` files in `src/html`.
+- White list option keeps selectors not currently in `src/html` from being removed.

 Usage
 --------------------------------------------------------------------------------